aslag/docker_seq/README.md

 * I use supervisord to start the SSH service in the seq_http container when used as a dev environment.
 This can easily be added-to with other persistent services.

 ### Known Issues
+* The SSHFS mount doesn't create a natural way to work with a project's source.
+It'd be better to use an intelligent FS synchronizing scheme that would synchronize source trees between the container and the host.
+It should ignore copying binaries and other artifacts that might be in the project dir.

 * This sample hard-codes some config information (like the port 3000 used by *seq_http*).
 It is probably desirable to make this a configuration option.

 * The SSH key setup procedure is a bit crufty and the details could be hidden in a script that does condition checking before executing.
 Fix that.